desynkd/uscs-sem-1-scs-1203/README.md

 ## Usage

+Given below are some of the possible use cases.

 ### Admin creating new user

 1. **Log in as Admin**: Enter your admin credentials on to the login page